 Ah coffee - you're the thing that gets us out of bed, and now we've discovered you offer so much more.
 Smarten up grubby windows without any chemicals – just give them a sweep with a clean coffee filter.
 It works like magic.

-Use tights to stop your vacuum cleaner hoovering up coins
+Use tights to stop your vacuum cleaner from hoovering up coins

 Don't throw away those laddered tights!
 Save money and precious small objects by using the foot of a pair of tights over your hoover nozzle.
 It will catch any change, hair bands and other bits and bobs before they get sucked away.